Illyrian religion: Illyris

-Prende was the Illyrian love-goddess and the consort of the sky and thunder-god Perëndi.
-The name Per-en-di is a possible cognate of the Proto-Indo-European weather god *Perkwunos, deriving from the root *per- ("to strike"), and attached to the suffixes -en- and -di/dei, the Illyrian sky-god.
-The fire was deified as En (or *Enji), which has been interpreted as a cognate of the Vedic fire god Agni, descending from the root *Hxn̩gwnis, the Proto-Indo-European divinised fire.
-En, Perendi and Prende were worshiped by Illyrians until the spread of Christianity in the region, after which En was demoted to demonic status, although his name survived in the Albanian language to refer to Thursday (enjte).
-Prende was similarly inherited as a root for Friday (premte) and Saint Venera (Shënepremte), while Perëndi was retained as the Name of God.
+Prende, widely worshiped by Albanians as the goddess of dawn, love, beauty, fertility, and women protection, is considered to have been an Illyrian love-goddess.
+The name Perëndi found in Albanian to refer to "god, deity, sky" is considered by some scholars as a cognate of the Proto-Indo-European weather god *Perkwunos, deriving from the root *per- ("to strike"), and attached to the suffixes -en- and -di/dei, the Illyrian sky-god.
+This would make it a possible Illyrian thunder god.
+The fire was evidently deified as Enji, which has been interpreted as a cognate of the Vedic fire god Agni, descending from the root *Hxn̩gwnis, the Proto-Indo-European divinised fire.
+Enji, Prende and probably Perëndi are considered to have been worshiped by Illyrians until the spread of Christianity in the region, after which Enji was demoted to demonic status, but his name survived in the Albanian language to refer to Thursday (enjte).
+Prende was similarly inherited as a root for Friday (premte) and Saint Venera (Shënepremte), while Perëndi was retained as the name of God.

 An Illyrian god named Medaurus is mentioned in a dedication from Lambaesis (Numidia) made by a Roman legatus native of the Illyrian city of Risinium (present-day Montenegro).
 The name is more scarcely attested on another inscription found in Risinium, engraved by the Peripolarchoi, the border guards of the city; and also in Santa Maria di Leuca, where Medaurus is the divine name given to a merchant ship.
 Portrayed as riding on horseback and carrying a lance, Medaurus was the protector deity of Risinium, with a monumental equestrian statue dominating the city from the acropolis.
 He was also possibly regarded as a war god among Illyrian soldiers fighting in the Roman legions along the limes, especially during the Marcomannic Wars (166–180 AD).

 Dalmatia and Pannonia

-Dalmatia and Pannonia were ruled by the Roman Empire and grouped together within the province of Illyricum from the creation of the empire in 27 BC until the reign of Vespasian in 69–79 AD, during which they got separated into two different provinces.
+Dalmatia and Pannonia were ruled by the Roman Empire and grouped together within the province of Illyricum from the creation of the empire in 27 BC until the reign of Vespasian in 69–79 AD, during which they were separated into two different provinces.
 From the beginning of the reign of Septimius Severus in 193, Pannonians began to adopt Roman deities or put emphasis on local gods compatible with Roman cults.
 Sedatus, Epona, Mars Latobius, Jupiter Optimus Maximus Teutanus, and other non-Illyrian deities were thus introduced by Roman and Celtic foreigners in the region, and local religion is hardly traceable before the Severan period.